-- 3.2 The Terms of Reference of the Council's Audit Committee include the following responsibilities in relation to reports from the Council's External Auditor (for the purposes of this report the External Auditor being Audit Wales): - Point O 'To receive and consider reports of the External Auditor in relation to matters of financial probity and corporate governance and providing the opportunity for direct discussion with the auditor(s) on these'; and - Point P 'Consider national reports, for example, from Audit Wales, of relevance to the work of the Authority'. - 3.3 To discharge the above requirements, the Council's Audit Committee has responsibility for: - Providing independent assurance that there are adequate controls in place to mitigate key risks; and - Determining whether there are any matters of a governance, internal control or risk management nature that require further action or attention. - 3.4 As part of discharging its Terms of Reference, Audit Committee should also take account of the conclusions and findings from each Audit Wales report when forming an opinion on the adequacy of internal control/governance arrangements in place. - 3.5 In addition to the above, where Audit Committee considers there are performance related matters that require further review, it is able to refer these to the designated Scrutiny Committee for review
+- 3.4 Members will note that the Council's Audit Committee has a different, albeit, linked role in overseeing reports issued by the Audit Wales in line with its Terms of Reference i.e. - 'To receive and consider reports of the External Auditor in relation to matters of financial probity and corporate governance and providing the opportunity for direct discussion with the auditor(s) on these' and - 'Consider national reports, for example, from Audit Wales, of relevance to the work of the Authority'. - 3.5 To discharge the above requirement, the Council's Audit Committee has responsibility for: - Providing independent assurance that there are adequate controls in place to mitigate key risks; and - Determining whether there are any matters of a governance, internal control or risk management nature that require further action or attention.

+- 3.6 As part of discharging its Terms of Reference, Audit Committee should also take account of the conclusions and findings from each Audit Wales report when forming an opinion on the adequacy of internal control/governance arrangements in place. - 3.7 Similar to the information set out above for Scrutiny Committees, where Audit Committee considers there are performance related matters that require further review, it is also able to refer these to the designated Scrutiny Committee for review.